Media Response Workshop

 How to Leverage Social Media During a Crisis

 - Connecting the response on social media and online platforms

 - Learn the best platforms to use for sharing proactive news and reactive responses

 - Effective messaging to use in interviews and issues relating to crisis management, public relations, and incident management.

-- Learn the words and phrases that mitigate risk and assure stakeholders of Icomera's positioning.
-On the right channel no matter the incident.
+- Learn the words and phrases that mitigate risk and assure stakeholders of your position.

 - Aligning an organization around a common messaging framework.

-This media response training that will help Icomera senior leadership communicate clearly in a time of crisis that perfectly aligns with current business continuity plans and procedures.
+This media response training that will help organizations communicate clearly in a time of crisis that perfectly aligns with current business continuity plans and procedures.